shaardie/blog/content/infset.md

 ## Finite Sets

-To begin with a set data structure, I was first implementing a struct set defined explicit by the elements.
+To begin with a set data structure, I was first implementing a struct set defined explicitly by the elements.
 I followed the [go maps in action][gomapsinaction] article I mentioned earlier.

     :::go